-As shown in Figure 1, once the attribution to the target has been made, these affective reactions lead to a change in the rules for conducting future exchanges.
-We propose that the anchoring event, taking on the specific characteristics above, can change a relationship rapidly to a non-reciprocal state.
-As a result of the attainment or the blocking of a central goal and the attribution to the target, the focal individual changes their view of the target's role in helping them reach their goals through future exchanges.
-This results in the individual updating the memories of prior exchanges with the target and the rules held in their script for conducting further exchanges with the target (Baldwin, 1992).
+As shown in Figure 1, once attribution to the target has been made, these affective reactions will lead to a change in the rules for conducting future exchanges.
+We propose that the anchoring event, taking on the specific characteristics above, can rapidly change a relationship to a nonreciprocal state.
+As a result of the attainment or the blocking of a central goal and attribution to the target, the focal individual will change his or her view of the target's role in helping the individual reach his or her goals through future exchanges.
+The result will be that the individual will update his or her memories of prior exchanges with the target, as well as the rules held in his or her script for conducting further exchanges with the target (Baldwin, 1992).

-When this rapid updating of the rules for future exchanges occurs in the context of a reciprocity-based relationship, the preferred rules for the next exchange will shift from the initial concern for balance, or fairness, in the exchange to a different state in order to adjust for the new expectations of the future returns from the target (Lind, 2001).
-So, for exchanges after a negative anchoring event, the focal individual will respond by changing their goals for future exchanges to achieve what is, in their own view, a positive outcome when they do not believe the other person is able to conduct balanced exchanges.
-They will select a rule for conducting future exchanges that best provides for protection and enhancement of the self and the attainment of these new, revised goals in future exchanges with the target (Baldwin, 1992; Wilson & Ross, 2001).
-This may be either competition, where they seek to maximize the difference between their own and the target's outcomes in future exchanges (Meeker, 1971), revenge, where they seek to minimize the target's outcomes without regard to their own (Bies & Tripp, 1996), or rationality, where they simply seek to maximize their own outcome without regard for the target's outcomes (Emerson, 1976; Meeker, 1971).
-Because these have negative implications for the target, we will refer to these as negative non-reciprocal states.
+When this rapid updating of the rules for future exchanges occurs in the context of a reciprocity-based relationship, the preferred rules for the next exchange will shift from the initial concern for balance or fairness in the exchange to a different state so as to adjust for the new expectations of the future returns from the target (Lind, 2001).
+So, for exchanges after a negative anchoring event, the focal individual will respond by changing his or her goals for future exchanges to achieve what is, in the individual's view, a positive outcome when he or she does not believe the other person is able to conduct balanced exchanges.
+The focal individual will select a rule for conducting future exchanges that best provides for protection and enhancement of the self and the attainment of these new revised goals in future exchanges with the target (Baldwin, 1992; Wilson & Ross, 2001).
+This may be competition, where the individual seeks to maximize the difference between his or her own and the target's outcomes in future exchanges (Meeker, 1971); revenge, where the individual seeks to minimize the target's outcomes without regard for his or her own (Bies & Tripp, 1996); or rationality, where the individual simply seeks to maximize his or her own outcomes without regard for the target's outcomes (Emerson, 1976; Meeker, 1971).
+Because these have negative implications for the target, we refer to these as negative nonreciprocal states.

-For exchanges after a positive anchoring event, individuals will select the rule for conducting future exchanges to enhance the outcomes of the target.
-This rule may either be altruism, where the person seeks to maximize the target's outcomes without regard to their own outcomes, or group gain, where the person seeks to maximize the joint outcomes of both themselves and the other party (Meeker, 1971).
-Under these rules the target is adopted into one's own self-identity, and the goal for the relationship becomes maximizing the target's returns (Meeker, 1971).
-We refer to these as positive non-reciprocal states.
+For exchanges after a positive anchoring event, a focal individual will select the rule for conducting future exchanges to enhance the outcomes of the target.
+This rule may either be altruism, where the person seeks to maximize the target's outcomes without regard for his or her own outcomes, or group gain, where the person seeks to maximize the joint outcomes of both him/herself and the other party (Meeker, 1971).
+Under these rules the target is adopted into the individual's own self-identity, and the goal for the relationship becomes maximizing the target's returns (Meeker, 1971).
+We refer to these as positive nonreciprocal states.

-This updating of the rules for future exchanges happens prior to the conduct of the next exchange; a prediction that runs counter to thinking in social exchange theory which holds that revisions to rules for conducting exchanges occur over an extended series of exchanges (Cropanzano & Mitchell, 2005; Emerson, 1976).
-Because this rapid change in the rules for the relationship leads to a change in the focal individual's working model of self in this exchange relationship, the new rule as well as the content of the event are durably encoded into autobiographical memory as a part of the focal individual's new identity, thereby creating a new relationship state that is resistant to change (Conway et al., 2004).
+This updating of the rules for future exchanges happens prior to the next exchange-a prediction that runs counter to thinking in social exchange theory, which holds that revisions to rules for conducting exchanges occur over an extended series of exchanges (Cropanzano & Mitchell, 2005; Emerson, 1976).
+Because this rapid change in the rules for the relationship leads to a change in the focal individual's working model of self in this exchange relationship, the new rule, as well as the content of the event, is durably encoded into autobiographical memory as a part of the focal individual's new identity, thereby creating a new relationship state that is resistant to change (Conway et al., 2004).